yui-mhcp/base_dl_project/SUBCLASSING.md

 I will not show an example of subclassing here (you can check the [BaseClassifier](models/classification/base_classifier.py) example for that) but will describe the principal methods you can define / override.

+If you want to subclass for a specific topic (image / text / audio), I suggest you to check other repositories related to this topic and their main class : the available interfaces give many utilities to process these kind of data.

 ### Properties

 #### Main properties